stouch/docs/getting-started/contributing.md

 An API wrapper for custom SQL databases.
 It allows _projects_ to easily communicate with the SQL databases, and is the "engine" of the Directus Suite.

 ::: warning Why are the App's extensions in the API?
-You may be wondering why the App's extensionsare in the API codebase.
+You may be wondering why the App's extensions are in the API codebase.
 Learn more about the reasoning for this in our [Architecture Explanation](/extensions/architecture.md).
 :::

 ### [directus-app](https://github.com/directus/app)